-Scientists discover origins of a bacterial strain that causes severe clostridium difficile infectionDecember 21st, 2012 in Genetics
+Scientists discover origins of a bacterial strain that causes severe clostridium difficile infectionDecember 21, 2012 in Medicine & Health / Genetics

 (Medical Xpress)—Scientists at the University of Liverpool have identified the origin of an epidemic strain of Clostridium difficile (027) and its mode of spread using tagging genetic signatures in the DNA of bacteria, some of them associated with its increased virulence.